Color Harmony Schemes

 - Hard to balance

-- Requires strong design skills
+- Demands strong design judgement

 Best For

-- Complex illustrations
+- Detailed illustrations

-- Data visualization (need many distinct colors)
+- Data visualization (you need many distinct colors)

-- When three colors aren't enough
+- When three colors are not enough

 Square

-Four colors equally spaced (90° apart).
+Four colors equally spaced, 90° apart.

 ┌─────┐